A workshop which aims to develop knowledge, skills and confidence when working with those at risk of or affected by female genital mutilation.

 - Be more confident in supporting children and vulnerable adults experiencing domestic violence and abuse

 This programme is aimed at advancing the knowledge of people who have already have a good understanding of Financial Abuse and will have almost certainly completed the Fianancial Awareness programme

 This programme is aimed at supporting the social care workforce to recognise issues of Financial Abuse when safeguarding adults who may be at risk of abuse.

-This course is directed at Social Work Team Manager Delivery/Workforce and Senior Practitioner Delivery/Workforce staff
+Social Work Team Manager Delivery/Workforce and Senior Practitioner Delivery/Workforce staff

 This is a level 2 course under the Birmingham Safeguarding Adults Board Competency Framework, intended for all staff who may be required to undertake a statutory adult safeguarding enquiry under section 42 of the Care Act 2014.
 This would include social workers and staff in other partner agencies who the local authority may cause to make an enquiry on its behalf, because they are best placed to do this.
 Please note that there are aspects of this program that will explore aspects of the topic specific to the local authority social work role.
 However the majority of this 2 day course will be applicable to all who undertake adult safeguarding enquiries.